UTDNebula/website/docs/about/roles/nebula-data-service-lead.md

 ## Overview

-Project Nebula is an initiative to build tools that help students.
-The Project Lead for the Nebula Data Service oversees the core API and data source for Project Nebula.
+Nebula Labs is an initiative to build tools that help students.
+The Project Lead for the Nebula Data Service oversees the core API and data source for Nebula Labs.

 For the fall 2021 semester, the Nebula Data Service Project Lead will oversee upgrading UTD Grades to be a publicly accessible tool that students can use to look at historical and current UTD-related data including grade distributions, course prerequisites, and professor evaluations.

 ## What We Need

-A project lead for Project Nebula is both a project manager and active developer for the Nebula Data Service.
+A project lead for Nebula Labs is both a project manager and active developer for the Nebula Data Service.
 We need someone who understands what to prioritize when designing a public API and someone who understands the necessity of quality documentation.
 We're looking for someone with:

 - An understanding of libraries, frameworks, and tools used to build modern software
 - Experience building reactive websites using third-party data sources